Twists And Turns In The MLP Space: What's To Blame

 BP Midstream Partners IPO: A Positive for the MLP Sector

-Lastly, in capital markets activity the highly anticipated MLP IPO from British Petroleum (NYSE:BP) priced last week.
+Lastly, in capital markets activity the highly anticipated MLP IPO from BP (NYSE:BP) priced last week.
 BP Midstream Partners (Pending:BPMP) raised $765 million issuing 42.5 million common units at $18 per unit to the public.
 The IPO did price below the initial stated range of $19-$21 per unit; however, keep in mind that the stock prices of MLPs fell by 7% during the IPO marketing period.
 The stock price of BPMP fell by 2.3% last week, highlighting the continued peculiarities in the current MLP market.
 Nevertheless, another major, integrated global oil and gas company has created an energy infrastructure MLP with the intent on growing it which we believe is a positive sign for the MLP sector.

 Disclaimer: Nothing contained in this communication constitutes tax, legal or investment advice.
 Investors must consult their tax adviser or legal counsel for advice and information concerning their particular situation.
 This article contains certain statements that may include “forward-looking statements.”
 All statements, other than statements of historical fact, included herein are “forward-looking statements.”
 Although Tortoise believes that the expectations reflected in these forward-looking statements are reasonable, they do involve assumptions, risks and uncertainties, and these expectations may prove to be incorrect.
 Actual events could differ materially from those anticipated in these forward-looking statements as a result of a variety of factors.
 You should not place undue reliance on these forward-looking statements.
 This podcast reflects our views and opinions as of the date herein, which are subject to change at any time based on market and other conditions.
 We disclaim any responsibility to update these views.
 These views should not be relied on as investment advice or an indication of trading intent.